wg21908/kernel-newbie/learning_journey_02/README.md

 This directory contains notes and walkthroughs for setting up a Linux kernel development environment, QEMU-based test environment, and performing 2 different practice runs.
+All of this documention is to prepare someone for actual Linux kernel development.
 Read these in the order below: first the environment setup, then QEMU test environment, then the 2 practice runs.

 Files
 -